stigtsp/jfpg/README.md

 RAM used, in mebibytes, can be specified with the "-m" option.
 The defaults below are used if you do not specify anything.

-- Default rounds: 6
+- Default rounds: 11
-- Default RAM: 512 MiB
+- Default mem: 512 MiB
-- Default parallelism: 2
+- Default parallelism: 2 (not user configurable)

 - Min rounds: 4
 - Max rounds: 1024
 - Min mem: 56 MiB
 - Max mem: 32 GiB

-The parallelism parameter is not user configurable.
+These defaults work well for fast machines with plenty of RAM, but are potentially very slow on older, single core devices.
+Pick the largest values that are tolerable for your hardware.

 Threat Model
 ------------